okara4inceva/mimic-icu-los-prediction/README.md

 ## Data Readiness and Real-World Implementation

 This project uses MIMIC-IV, a structured and de-identified critical care research dataset.
-While this supports proof-of-concept modeling, real-world deployment of ICU prediction tools would require careful assessment of data readiness.
+While this supports proof-of-concept modelling, real-world deployment of ICU prediction tools would require careful assessment of data readiness.

 In hospital settings, relevant ICU data may be distributed across electronic health records, ICU monitoring systems, laboratory systems, medication records, and administrative platforms.
 For AI-enabled decision support, data integration alone may not be sufficient.
 Data also need to be unified, harmonized, deduplicated, time-aligned, and structured for reliable analytics and model development.